Methodology

 • The official tester route classification is no longer defensible.

-• Freshness thresholds expire without re-verification.
+• Freshness thresholds expire and re-verification repeatedly fails.

 Public page signals